Foxite/cpu/doc/instruction sets/proc16c.md

 ## noop/break
+do nothing, set the address bus to some value, and optionally set the BRK pin to 1.

+bus input will be unused. used for diagnostic purposes.

 - 15-08: prefix (111100)
 - 09: BRK pin value (0: noop, 1: break)
 - 08-00: address to read (9-bit)

-bus input will be unused. used for diagnostic purposes.

 ## lde